microsoft/code-with-engineering-playbook/Engineering/CodeReviews.md

 ## Evidence and Measures

 Many of these items can be automated or enforced by policy in modern version control and work item tracking systems.
-Verification of the policies on the master branch in VSTS, for example, may be sufficient evidence that a project team is conducting code reviews.
+Verification of the policies on the master branch in Azure DevOps, for example, may be sufficient evidence that a project team is conducting code reviews.

 -   [ ] The master branches in all repositories have branch policies defined in line with the general guidance below.
 -   [ ] All builds produced out of project repositories include appropriate linters, run unit tests, and complete with neither errors nor warnings.